FZJ-JSC/jupyter-jsc-custom-share-template/README.md

 ### Suggested changes for a custom JupyterHub

 * Change header and footer as desired.
-Any logos should be placed in the (staging) `static` branch.
+Any logos should be placed in the (production) `static` branch.

 * You may want to update the meta data in `page.html`.